techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 22. }

 The current directory does NOT contain a directory named “d.”
 Which three are true?
 (Choose three.)

+A. Line 16 is never execute
+D.
-a.
-Line 16 is never executed. b.
-An exception is thrown at runtime.
+B. An exception is thrown at runtime.

-c.
-Line 13 creates a File object named “d.”
+C. Line 13 creates a File object named “d.”

-d.
-Line 14 creates a File object named “f.’ e.
+D. Line 14 creates a File object named “f.’ e.
 Line 13 creates a directory named “d” in the file system. f.
 Line 16 creates a directory named “d” and a file ‘f’ within it in the file system.
-Answer: BCD
+ANSWER: BCD
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: